flemk/ModelReconstruction/misc/docs/presentation_01.md

  [0.
 0. 0. ...
 0. 0.
 0.]]
 ```

-We also need counting meshs to count how often a bin has been visited by the phasplot:
+We also need counting meshs to count how often a bin has been visited by the phaseplot:

 ```python
 x_count, y_count = np.meshgrid(xd, yd)